 - Landlords are required to disclose in writing the names and business addresses of:

 - the person authorized to manage the premises.

-- Before accepting any money from a prospective tenant, landlords must disclose any building code or housing code violation they are aware of that has not been fixed.
+- Before accepting any money from a prospective tenant, landlords must disclose any building code or housing code violation they are aware of that has not been fixed which presents a significant threat to the prospective tenant’s health or safety.
 (Wis.
 Stat.
 Ann. § 704.07(2)(bm))

 Wisconsin Renters’ Rights

 - What are Wisconsin renters’ rights if landlords breach their duties?
 (See Landlord’s Duties)

 If a dwelling becomes untenable, the tenant can remove themselves from the premises, and, unless the landlord promptly repairs or eliminates the health hazard, are not required to pay the landlord rent for the period of untenability.
 (Wis.
 Stat.
 Ann. § 704.07(4))